ClemenceRoldan/book-rating-prediction-model/README.md

 The project includes three main notebooks:

 - **DataAnalysis.ipynb**: includes analysis of the dataset, exploring its features, and gaining insights into the data.
+The data used was the df_ml_ds_final1.csv found in the data file.
+It is the dataset that was resulted from the data cleaning and feature engineering done in the DataCleaningFeatEng.ipynb notebook

 - **DataCleaningFeatEng.ipynb**: shows the steps taken towards cleaning the dataset and performing feature engineering to prepare it for regression models.
-This notebook resulted in the books_updated.csv and dataframe_forML.csv datasets.
+This notebook resulted in the final dataset df_ml_ds_final1.csv datasets found in the data folder, which was used for the data analysis and average ratings prediction

 - **Regression.ipynb**: applies and compares basic Linear Regression and Ensemble Tree-Based Regression models to predict book ratings based on the processed dataset.